driesvints/driesvints.com/posts/laravel-4-on-a-shared-host.md

 I'm obviously not going to list every single one out there but these should get you started.

 No SSH access also means no access to composer, artisan and other command line tools.
 Once again, FTP is probably your only friend.
-Should you choose not to use a deployment tool and rather just deploy over FTP, I recommend doing at least the following.
+Should you choose not to use a deployment tool and rather just deploy over FTP, I recommend doing at least the following:

 Do a composer install with the `--no-dev` argument before uploading your files.
 This makes sure your dependencies are optimized for production without the unnecessary development packages.
 Overwrite your vendor folder with the updated dependencies when you upload through FTP.